openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 When adding a new component to OpenFHE

 1. Observe the structure discussed above when making your new CMakeLists.txt for the component
-2. Be sure to include the component in the master CMakeLists.txt file at the root of the source tree
+2. Be sure to include the component in the main CMakeLists.txt file at the root of the source tree
 3. Be sure to update the "all" targets to include targets from the new component

 Documentation of make targets created by OpenFHE CMake system